 Handmade and vintage items are also very popular on selling sites, and there are a few sites that exist for the purpose of promoting these types of items.

-As far as fees go, you’ll pay a 20 cent listing fee to sell on Etsy, and once you sell you’ll pay a 3.5% transaction fee and a 3% (plus 25 cents) payment processing fee.
+As far as fees go, you’ll pay a 20 cent listing fee to sell on Etsy, and once you sell you’ll pay a 6.5% fee.